stayradiated/graphqldir/README.md

 const resolvers = graphqldir.createResolvers();
 ```

-Note that `apollo-tools` is not a dependency of this library.
+Note that `graphql-tools` is not a dependency of this library.
 This is to avoid
 any duplication or version misatches of the `graphql` package.

 ## File layouts